vmware-archive/old-weblogic-buildpack/README.md

 But the name of the domain, server and user credentials would be pulled from Application bundled config files so each application can be named differently.
 The jvm configuration would also be pulled from the app bundled config (for app specific memory requirements).

-The option would let buildpack or application override the domain configuration is controlled by the **`preferAppConfig`** parameter specified inside the [weblogic.yml](config\weblogic.yml) config file of the buildpack.
+The option would let the buildpack or application override the domain configuration is controlled by the **`preferAppConfig`** parameter specified inside the [weblogic.yml](config\weblogic.yml) config file of the buildpack.

       ```
       version: 12.1.+